 - Licensed Psychologist State of Georgia since 1997

-- USAT Level 2 Endurance Coach, USATriathlon Youth and Junior Certified, former Level 3 USACycling Coaching certification, Road Runners Club of America Coaching certification
+- USAT Level 2 Short Course, Long Course, and Youth & Junior Certified, former Level 3 USACycling Coaching certification, Road Runners Club of America Coaching certification

 - Slowtwitch Certified Coach

-- STGRID(TM) certified and Swim Speed Secrets certified
+- Has worked closely with UGA’s Swimming Associat head coach, Jerry Champer, and is STGRID(TM) certified and Swim Speed Secrets certified

 [video_lightbox_youtube video_id=”Se5Db42n11I&index=4&list=0&rel=0″ width=”640″ height=”480″ auto_thumb=”1″]

 “I have become both an Ironman and an Ultrarunner with Harvey as my coach.
 He has helped me understand training principles, nutrition, and recovery.
 He has also taken the time to help me balance training with a hectic work and family life..
 His feedback is invaluable and I continue to learn from him.
 Tri Coach Georgia is a team that feels like family and even though I train with Harvey from a long-distance (I live about 8 hours away), he is the perfect mix of ever present, but not overbearing.
 He is an amazing coach!”